 Welcome to another season of Razz-matazz Fantasy Baseball!
 Now with less social distancing!
 Maybe.
 Hey hey, you’re too close man, too close!
 So despite the pandemic, here we are with another year of staff picks.
 But this season, a return to sorta-normalcy?
 Normsorta?
 Sortamalcy?
 Boy, that one does not look like a word at all.
 As if spell-check rejected it with dark wizardry and alcoholism.
 So yeah, what’s the goal with this exercise?
 Hashtag content, baby.
 (That’s the technical term.
 And with no cardio involved, seems like a win-win for someone like me.)
 There’s another goal though, one of philanthropy some would say.
 Despite the modern advancement of technology and science, we still have no way to have every writer provide their extended take on every single player in the MLB.
 We try though!
 And so we have this quick-and-easy (I regret burning my “yo momma” joke now…) presentation that provides you, the Razzmatazzball community a viewer-friendly and succinct breakdown of how we feel about the upcoming season.
 The general gist?
 WEAR YOUR MASK.
 True MVP’s stay together people.

-So without further ado, here are our Official 2020 Razzball Picks!
-(Be sure to share yours in the comments section!)Please, blog, may I have some more?
+So without further ado, here are our Official 2021 Razzball Picks!
+(Be sure to share yours in the comments section!)
+And be sure to add exclamation marks, we have a quota to fill people!Please, blog, may I have some more?